Guardnode protocol design¶

 It is necessary that the guardnode operator maintains constant connections to the client chain P2P network and fully validates all blocks on the client chain, according to the consensus rules and configuration of the client chain.
 In order to receive payment for the service, the guardnode must demonstrate that it is doing this and storing a full archival copy of the client blockchain.

 This is demonstrated using a challenge-response protocol which is initiated by the coordinator at random intervals throughout the service period.
-The coordinator sends a request to the IP address of the guardnode interface for a particular piece of data (which is randomly chosen, such as the raw transaction for a particular transaction ID) from the client chain and measures the time taken for the response.
+The coordinator sends a CHALLENGE asset transaction to the relevant client chain and measures the time taken for the guardnode to construct a response.
 The response time is required to be small enough that the guardnode would not be able to produce the response if they did not have a local copy (i.e. they had to query another node on the P2P network).

 In addition to the challenge-response protocol, the coordinator can query the connection status of the guardnode client chain node and obtain the current peer list.
 This can then be used to confirm the operation and connectivity of each guardnode via a number of independent peers (i.e. that the connection status of separate guardnodes is consistent).